emmajanedrews/base-template/_posts/2017-11-08-whats-going-on-in-the-clarksville-market.md

 **We can help you make sure that you’re one of those houses that sell quickly.** We have houses selling in five days and even one day, and a lot of times we get competing offers on those houses.
 Making your house competitive sometimes allows you to get that higher price.

 I look forward to next month’s market update on the goings-on in Clarksville.
 See you then!

+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.